h2oai/h2ogpt/README_LangChain.md

 For questions, discussing, or just hanging out, come and join our <a href="https://discord.gg/WKhYMWcVbq"><b>Discord</b></a>!

+## Supported Datatypes

+Open-source data types are supported, .msg is not supported due to GPL-3 requirement.
+Other meta types support other types inside them.
+Special support for some behaviors is provided by the UI itself.

 ### Supported Native Datatypes

    - `.pdf`: Portable Document Format (PDF),